 The selling, general and administrative expense (SG&A) is comprised of all operating expenses of a business that are not included in the cost of goods sold.
 Management should maintain tight control over these costs, since they increase the break even point of a business.
 SG&A appears in the income statement, below the cost of goods sold.
 It may be broken out into a number of expense line items, or consolidated into a single line item (which is more common when the condensed income statement is presented).

 The following departments and their expenses are all considered to fall within the SG&A classification:

 The classification generally does not include the expenses incurred by the research and development department.
-In addition, it does not include financing costs, since those are not considered to be operating costs.
+In addition, it does not include financing costs, such as interest income and interest expense, since they are not considered to be operating costs.

 SG&A expenses are mostly comprised of costs that are considered part of general company overhead, since they cannot be traced to the sale of specific products.
 However, a few of these costs can be considered direct costs.
 For example, sales commissions directly relate to product sales, and yet may be considered part of SG&A. When an SG&A cost is considered a direct cost, it is acceptable to shift the cost into the cost of goods sold classification on the income statement.